 By now clearly all the fences were down in terms of Dutch bands and artists achieving international success.

-Focus – who gained worldwide attention in 1971, and who are still touring internationally today.
-Teach-In – the Netherlands last won the Eurovision Songfestival in 1975 with the song “Ding-A-Dong”, performed by another Red Bullet/Nanada stable production.
-All Teach-In successes are available for licensing.
+Focus – who gained worldwide attention in 1971 and who are still touring internationally today.
+Teach In – the Netherlands won the Eurovision Songfestival in 1975 with the song “Ding-A-Dong” – another Red Bullet/Nanada stable production.

 Stars On 45 – the Jaap Eggermont project that shook the world in ’81 and ’82.
 “Stars On 45” hit #1 in the charts not only throughout Europe, US and Canada, but in Mexico, Japan, and the rest of the world as well.
-Stars On 45 is still the best selling Dutch music production of all time.
-All Focus, Golden Earring and Shocking Blue albums are available on CD and vinyl, as well as digitally through portals such as iTunes and Spotify.
-So are all the other Red Bullet/Nanada Music songs and masters.
+Stars On 45 is still one of the best selling Dutch music productions of all time.
 Apart from all international successes Red bullet had national successes with a.o.
-Het Goed Doel, Wolter Kroes and Jeroen van de Boom.
+Koos Alberts, Het Goed Doel, Wolter Kroes and Jeroen van de Boom.

 All Red Bullet releases are available for purchase on CD and many on vinyl as well.
 Digital releases are available via all major download and streaming portals.